Ride the French Radio Waves! Learn French Radio-style with These Stations and Listening Tips

 Once you’ve built up confidence singing your favorite French songs, give recording a chance.
 Play back your voice and listen to your pronunciation compared to the original.
 Which lyrics cause you to hesitate?
 Which parts of the song give you the most trouble?
 Go back and work on those problem areas specifically until your song sounds perfect!

 For even more listening comprehension work, consider subtitling your cover version in English to help other French language learners like yourself understand the words.
-Keep playing French radio, use your FluentU resources to help you, and you’ll be well on your way to improved French fluency!
+Keep playing French radio and you’ll be well on your way to improved French fluency!